 Catholic education is a blessing that we strive to make available to every family in the Archdiocese of Washington that desires a Catholic education for their child.

 Archdiocese of Washington Catholic schools work hard to keep Catholic education as affordable as possible, and partners with other entities that help families afford a Catholic education.

-The open application period for the 2019-2020 Archdiocese of Washington Tuition Assistance Program will begin on Monday, October 1.
-2018.
+The open application period for the 2019 – 2020 Archdiocese of Washington Tuition Assistance Program is now closed for returning families.